 In February, Edith Larocque and I had the opportunity to attend the Nishnawbe Aski Nation (NAN) Women's Forum in Thunder Bay, ON.
+This year's theme was "Honouring our Life Civere Best Bresent and Future "

 This year's theme was "Honouring our Life Givers-Past, Present and Future."